CF Research Development Program Pre- and Post-doc Fellowship Summary Applications

 Click hyperlink to download RFA

-The University of Washington Cystic Fibrosis Research Development Program is seeking applications for Pilot and Feasibility projects AND pre- and post-doctoral fellowship positions in laboratory-based research.
+The University of Washington Cystic Fibrosis Research Development Program is seeking applications for pre- and post-doctoral fellowship positions in laboratory-based research.

 Pre-doctoral applicants should be a Ph.D. candidate who has finished all coursework and is working on laboratory Ph.D. thesis research of clear relevance to CF.

 Post-doctoral applicants may have M.D., Ph.D., or equivalent degree(s) working on laboratory-based research of clear relevance to CF.

 Trainee funds are available for up to 2 years, and include a stipend, laboratory supplies/tuition and travel funds.

 Applications must address a research question of direct relevance to cystic fibrosis.
 Examples of relevant topics include but are not exclusive to: